Year of the Dog (film): Plot

 Peggy is a 40-something administrative assistant with no social or love life.
 She is closest to her dog, Pencil.
 Late one evening he refuses to come in, so a sleepy Peggy leaves him out overnight.
 The next morning she finds him in her neighbor Al's yard, whimpering in pain.
-The vet can't save him, Pencil dies of poisoning.
+The vet can't save him and he ultimately dies of poisoning.

 People in Peggy's life are sympathetic but most don't understand her grief.
 Best friend Layla tells her Pencil kept her from finding romance.
 Her emotionally sterile sister-in-law Bret and brother Pier are too self-absorbed to notice.

 Peggy's neighbor, Al, asks her out.
 Starting out well, oblivious to Peggy's reaction, he shares that he shot his own dog while hunting then shows off his knife collection and hunting trophies.
 She asks to see his garage, seeking the poison that killed Pencil.
 Al makes a pass which Peggy rejects.

 Peggy gets a call from Newt from the SPCA who was present when Pencil died as he has a dog for her to adopt: Valentine, a King Shepherd with behavioral problems.
 Newt agrees to help train him, and they begin to spend a lot of time together.

 Through Newt, Peggy is exposed to veganism and animal rights.
 She becomes a vegan and begins helping him to get various animals adopted.
 Chastised by her boss Robin for her commitment, she retaliates by donating to various animal-related charities using a business checkbook and forging Robin's signature.

 Peggy and Newt share a kiss, Newt declining to go any further, which she mistakes for chivalry.
 When she confesses her feelings he reveals that he is celibate and asexual.
 Peggy reacts badly, shutting Newt out and focusing on her new relationship with Valentine.

 Valentine's sporadically violent behavior worsens without Newt's instruction.
 He bites Peggy and his continual barking causes Al to complain.
 She responds rudely, as she is sure something in his garage poisoned Pencil.

 Peggy's animal rights interest deepens, particularly the prevention of animal testing and support of farms keeping animals out of slaughterhouses.
 Her new belief system is looked at flippantly by Pier and Bret; when she announces she is a vegan, he says it won't last long.